GeetikaNahak/Portfolio/README.md

-# 💼 Geetika's Personal Portfolio
+# 💼 My Personal Portfolio

 Welcome to my personal portfolio website!
 Built with passion and code, this project showcases my work, skills, and personality as a developer and creative thinker.